SpellOnYou/IMAGO-C3/README.md

 ## IMAGO Coding Challenge

+First of all, I found this task pretty engaging, and it left me several areas I would like to further work on.
+And I am really happy for that! 🤗

 ### How to run the application?

 I recommend you to clone the repository locally and run the docker referring the following command.